-Through our department of Planning and Economic Development SBDM supported various SMMEs in an effort to promote economic development in many forms.
+Through our department of Planning and Economic Development SBDM supported various SMMEs to promote economic development in many forms.
 The support provided was both financial and non-financial.
 It is important to note that the support was also extended to various organisation dealing with Tourism and Creative Industry sector.